Skip to main content

 noradrenergic - approx. 30,000 to 50,000

-Information is represented by a simultaneous (rhythmic) firing of a respective group of nerve cells.
+Information is represented by the simultaneous (rhythmic) firing of a specific group of nerve cells.

 In unipolar neurons, the axon is a branch of the dendrite.
-Unipolar neurons are mainly found in the nervous systems of non-vertebrates and in the autonomic nervous system of vertebrates.
+Unipolar neurons are found primarily in the nervous systems of invertebrates and in the autonomic nervous system of vertebrates.

-Bipolar neurons have an oval soma from which the dendrite tree arises on one side and the axon on the other.
-Sensory cells are mostly bipolar neurons.
+Bipolar neurons have an oval cell body from which the dendritic tree extends on one side and the axon on the other.
+Sensory cells are usually bipolar neurons.

-In multipolar neurons, a large number of dendrites and an axon arise from the soma.
+In multipolar neurons, a large number of dendrites and an axon extend from the cell body.
 Most nerve cells in the brain are multipolar.

-Sensory neurons receive sensory signals (pressure, temperature, light, etc.) from the periphery and send them to the spinal cord.
+Sensory neurons receive sensory signals (pressure, temperature, light, etc.) from the periphery and transmit them to the spinal cord.

-Interneurons connect two other neurons to each other (which is what most neurons do).
+Interneurons connect two other neurons to each other (which is what most neurons do), integrate information from other neurons, and do not have axons.

-Local interneurons connect nearby neurons and therefore have short axons; relay or projection interneurons transmit the signal to other brain regions and therefore have long axons.
+Local interneurons connect nearby neurons and therefore have short axons; relay or projection interneurons transmit signals to other regions of the brain and therefore have long axons.

 (https://media.sketchfab.com/models/b7d5d0a1996a4eddaa44a631ebff6e4f/thumbnails/b9ccaa7964d4445c868b0ef519cbfb71/a53650d6fb914ac0a02986a2f86da90b.jpeg)